CieloCris/PyBer_Analysis/README.md

 ## Summary

-This analysis shows that Urban cities provide the higher revenues to PyBer even though have the lowest average fare per ride and driver.
+This analysis shows that Urban cities provide higher revenues to PyBer even though have the lowest average fare per ride and driver.
 We can say that the rural cities have higher costs because there are fewer drivers and rides in those places.
 The time and distance of the ride can be elements related to the increase in fares in rural areas.

  ### Recommendations:
 - We need to know more about the necessities of the rural population areas to increase ride-sharing and drivers in that city type.